-If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, like Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.
+If you’re down jacket or bag gets a hole or rip, patch it up with some repair tape, I use and love Ripstop, and wear it like a badge of honor for all you’ve been through on the trail.

-Rain gear: Wash rain gear and the outer, hard shell, layer of winter coats in the washing machine, but only use soap specifically for waterproof materials, like ReviveX Outerwear Pro Cleaner.
+Wash rain gear and the outer, hard shell, layer of winter coats in the washing machine, but only use soap specifically for waterproof materials, I like ReviveX Outerwear Pro Cleaner.
 And do put it in the dryer on low heat.
 (Unless your tag says otherwise, but most should be dried to reactivate the outer waterproof layer.)